Euphorbia stellispina young red spines

 Photographer: Thabo Maphisa

 Euphorbia stellispina survives and thrives on arid land.
 The photo shown here was taken in January.
-The plant’s name is derived from the star-shape of the spines: Stella meaning star and spina meaning spine in Latin.
+The plant’s name is derived from the star-shape of the spines: stella meaning star and spina meaning spine in Latin.

 The genus name has a quite illustrious origin: King Juba II of Numidia and Mauretania in the first century AD, a Berber and ally of the Romans, happened to be a learned man and author of many works in Latin or Greek on subjects including history, geography, archaeology and more.